Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 • Compare options: IBT is a low-cost, drug-free complement to CPAP, wedges, and adjustable frames.

 • Bottom line: For many people, does IBT really work?
-Early benefits often appear within a few weeks.
+Early benefits often appear within weeks.

 Understanding Inclined Bed Therapy (IBT)